NERC-CEH/YMYW/Examples/Ulverston_LevenEsturary_example.md

 1. Copy the JavaScript found in [Example/UlverstonLevenEstuary.js](https://github.com/NERC-CEH/YMYW/blob/main/Examples/UlverstonLevenEstuary.js)

-2. Paste the Zurich JavaScript into the GEE editor.
+2. Paste the UlverstonLevenEstuary JavaScript into the GEE editor.

 3. Move the mouse pointer over the code and click on "convert" in the yellow field to convert the data into training polygons for this example.
+Use the first convert (i.e. "aoi", "deciduous_wood_1", ..., "sealed_surface_12" and "gorse_13" can be converted to import records. `convert`).

-4. Copy the YMYW JavaScript foun in [YMYW.js](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js)
+4. Copy the YMYW JavaScript found in [YMYW.js](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js)

 5. Paste the YMYW copied JavaScript below the block with the heading **"// ### YMYW Code Below >>>"**  (line 33 in the GEE editor).